mateochr/PPM-Image-filtering/README.md

 # PPM Image filtering
-Applying filters on images with ppm format using C++
+Applying filters on ppm images using C++

 ## The Filters
 Every filter except laplace has parameters.